 The steps to obtain a birth order should begin when your gestational surrogate is about three months pregnant to ensure that there is enough time to obtain a birth order before the child is born.
 In the event that the child is born before the pre-birth order is obtained, we can obtain a post-birth order instead.

-In cases where affidavits and other paperwork are necessary for the intended parents to be recognized as the legal parents, and for their names to appear on the birth certificate, ARTparenting can prepare the paperwork or work with a local attorney referred to you by us.
-We have a network of attorneys in surrogacy-friendly states with whom we work to ensure a smooth journey no matter where your gestational surrogate delivers to ensure that you are recognized as the sole legal parent(s).
+We have a network of attorneys in surrogacy-friendly states with whom we work to ensure a smooth journey no matter where your gestational surrogate delivers so that you are recognized as the sole legal parent(s).

 1004 WILLOWLEAF WAY